New Canadian Maritimes Overview Video

 Day by Day

 Overlooking Casco Bay, Portland is home to a wealth of historical and architectural masterpieces.
-The area combines the diverse cultural offerings of a major metropolitan area with a charming small-town flavor.
-From classical to cutting edge, performance and visual arts are vibrantly alive in the city and infuse the region with a surprising sophistication.
+Portland has an extensive nautical history which has been preserved throughout the centuries.
+Established by the British in 1632 as a fishing settlement, the town quickly became a mecca for shipping and trading companies.
+Big city excitement blends delightfully with small-town charm as fishing vessels bustle in the harbor and Victorian-era buildings still line cobblestone streets.
+From classical to cutting edge, performance and visual arts are vibrantly alive in the city and infuse the region with a excitement sophistication.
 Henry Wadsworth Longfellow immortalized Portland.
 “Often,” he wrote in My Lost Youth, “I think of the beautiful town that is seated by the sea …”

-Discover Eastport at the northern end of the coast- just across the bay from New Brunswick.
-Eastport has a lot to offer visitors, with places and activities to appeal to history buffs, painters, whale-watchers, and families who want a great holiday in beautiful surroundings.
-Water Street boasts a variety of shopping to suit all tastes and budgets.
-The walkable downtown includes 29 buildings on the National Historic Register with the unique architecture making a nice contrast with the breathtaking vistas of sea and islands.
+Discover Eastport at the northern end of the coast, just across the bay from New Brunswick.
+Eastport has a lot to offer visitors, with activities appealing to history buffs, painters, and whale-watchers.
+Water Street boasts a variety of shopping to suit all tastes.
+The walkable downtown includes 29 buildings on the National Historic Register.
+The cities’ unique architecture makes a nice contrast to the breathtaking vistas of sea and islands.
+The easternmost city in the United States is beautiful Eastport, ME which was founded in 1604 and played a prominent role in the War of 1812 as both England and the United States fought for its prime waterfront.
+The stunning Moose Island is still undiscovered by the many tourists that flock to the coast of Maine every year, so in Eastport you can enjoy the beauty of this secluded island without the crowds.

 Established in 1753, Lunenburg was the first British Colonial settlement in Nova Scotia and remains one of Nova Scotia’s most historic and appealing villages.
 Many of its downtown buildings possess a distinctive style with ornamental brackets and towers which compliment their brightly painted designs.
 A growing number of art galleries and crafts shops also make for a rewarding browsing experience.
 The breath-taking Lunenburg waterfront is the home of the world-class Fisheries Museum of the Atlantic, with aquarium exhibits and a replica of the Bluenose, Canada’s most- recognized and most-storied ship.